dchassin/olypen/README.md

 ## Example

-Python code to get a directory of tables:
+Python code to get a directory of tables and print the market clearing table:
 ~~~
 import olypen
 d = olypen.Olypen()